 - Development of patient care skills in a simulated and clinical environment

-- Development of scanning skills in simulated lab environment and clinical placement using the Sonography Canada (previously CARDUP) Clinical Skills Assessment (CCSA)
+- Development and Evaluation of scanning skills in a simulated lab environment and clinical placement using the Sonography Canada Clinical Skills Assessment (CCSA) as a graduating criterion

 - Development of skills for effective communication and collaboration to enhance Interprofessional Collaboration in Health Care

-- Develop critical thinking skills essential for working in a health care environment
+- Development of critical thinking skills essential for working in a health care environment

 Length: 30 weeks